-Within each four-ball match, the lowest handicap player will play at scratch and each remaining player will receive the difference in strokes.
-This is called the Playing Handicap.
-18 is the Max allowed for Playing Handicap (this can be adjusted under the Handicap Analysis tab in GG TM).

-NOTE: Before the start of each match, it is the responsibility of each individual player to ensure that his correct course handicap is being used for the competition and inform his opponent of the holes at which strokes are to be given or taken.
+- i.
+Within each four-ball match, the lowest Playing Handicap player will play at scratch and each remaining player will receive the difference in strokes.
+18 is the maximum allowed for Playing Handicap (this can be adjusted under the Handicap Analysis tab in Golf Genius). - ii.
+NOTE: Before the start of each match, it is the responsibility of each individual player to ensure that his correct Course Handicap is being used for the competition and inform his opponent of the holes at which strokes are to be given or taken.
 (USGA Rule 3.2c).